 Q: We use imported garlic.
 Why do we have to use garlic grown in Ontario to participate in Ontario Garlic Week?

 A: Ontario grown garlic is noticeably different from imported garlic in a couple of ways.
 First, it’s a hardneck garlic, whereas imported garlic is usually softneck.
 Hardneck garlic grown in Ontario has a higher Brix (sugar) content than imported garlic.
-Farmers, gardeners and chefs report a wide range of flavours, heat and duration in different strains of garlic.
+Farmers, gardeners and chefs report a wide range of superior flavours, heat and duration in different strains of garlic.
 This can be attributed to its terroir.
 Vintners use this term to describe how weather, season, soil type, slope of a field and myriad other factors affect their grapes.
 The same goes for Ontario garlic.
 Ontario farmers grow mostly hardneck varieties (Allium sativum var. ophioscorodon).
 Varieties including purple stripe, marbled purple stripe, glazed purple stripe, rocambole and porcelain deliver flavour variations—everything from mild to very hot flavours.
 Within each variety there are dozens, if not hundreds, of strains.
 Virtually everyone who has discovered the sublime taste of Ontario garlic never goes back to using imported garlic!

 Q: Ontario garlic costs more than imported, by weight.
 How can we justify this?